Network resilience: Behavior transitions in animal and human networks

-In the Naming Game, agents perform pairwise interactions to reach an agreement on the name to assign to a single object.
-The interactions are limited to pairs of neighboring nodes, as defined by the underlying communication topology.
-A ``speaker'' and a ``listener'', are chosen at random.
-The speaker transmits a word from its vocabulary and sends it to the listener.
+As briefly mentioned earlier, in the naming game, agents perform pairwise interactions to reach an agreement regarding the name assigned to a single object.
+The time unit is the time needed to execute $N$ interaction steps, where $N$ is the agent population size.
+In each step, a ``speaker'' is first chosen in a uniformly random manner.
+Then, again uniformly randomly, a ``listener'' is chosen from among the speaker's neighbors as defined by the underlying communication topology.
+Thus, the interactions are limited to pairs of neighboring nodes.
+The speaker uniformly randomly selects a word from its vocabulary and sends it to the listener.
 If the listener's vocabulary contains this word, the interaction is termed ``successful'', and both nodes collapse their vocabularies to this one word.
-Otherwise, the communication is ``unsuccessful'' and the listener adds this word to its dictionary.
-The time unit of the game is the time needed for randomly select $N$ agents as speakers, where $N$ is the size of the network.
+Otherwise, the communication is ``unsuccessful,'' and the listener adds the received word to its dictionary.
 In the context of the spread of opinion, each node's vocabulary represents the opinion that the node supports.
-Therefore, in this context, the number of opinions is often limited to two, leading to a binary version of Naming Game.
-In such a setting, the agent holding opinion A, and receiving from his friend opinion B, gets into a mixed state of considering both opinions.
-Then next friend interaction will allow this node to select the received opinion as his unique one.
-This state of hesitation introduces specific resistance to changing the opinion that a person holds immediately upon hearing another one from a friend.
+Therefore, in this context, the number of opinions is often limited to two, leading to a binary version of the naming game.
+In such a setting, an agent who holds opinion A and draws from his friend opinion B enters a mixed state in which he considers both opinions.
+Next-neighbor interaction then allows for this node (this agent) to choose the last received opinion as its unique opinion.
+This state of hesitation introduces specific resistance to changing the opinion that a person holds immediately upon hearing another opinion from a neighbor.

-The basic properties of the Naming Game were established in Ref. \cite{baronchelli2008depth}.
-The authors analyze the role of system size in scaling, the convergence into stable or semi-stable states as a function of both the vocabularies of agents and the total number of words generated by them, the disorder-order transition from the network point of view, and the conditions under which the consensus can be reached \cite{meng2019event}.
-They also analyze how well the average convergence times and their distribution describe the convergence of individual processes, identify the word that is going to dominate in the final convergence stage, and, in case of the binary Naming Game, define the conditions for symmetry breaking.
+The basic properties of the naming game were established in Ref. \cite{baronchelli2008depth}.
+The authors analyzed the role of system size in scaling, the convergence of the system to a stable or a semistable state as a function of both the vocabularies of the agents and the total number of words generated by them, and the disorder transition from the network point of view.
+Later, a novel method that substantially reduces interagent communication cost while preserving the semiglobal robust consensus was proposed in Ref. \cite{meng2019event} for a class of nonlinear uncertain multiagent systems.
+Therein, the conditions that guarantee robust consensus were revealed, and Zeno-behavior was theoretically excluded.
+A method of this type was successfully used in the coordinated control of multiple unmanned surface vessels \cite{liu2019collective}.